OutSystems/CefGlue/LINUX.md

 ## ARM64 Issues

-We have not found the işsue why dynamic loading CEF is falinig with "cannot allocate memory in static TLS block" and currently our guess is that CLR uses too much TLS.
+We have not found the işsue why dynamic loading CEF is failing with "cannot allocate memory in static TLS block" and currently our guess is that CLR uses too much TLS.
-Loading CEf with `LD_PRELOAD` environment variable works but need to load HarfBuzzSharp first (`LD_PRELOAD=/path/to/libHarfBuzzSharp.so:/path/to/libcef.so`).
+Loading CEf with `LD_PRELOAD` environment variable works but needs to load HarfBuzzSharp first (`LD_PRELOAD=/path/to/libHarfBuzzSharp.so:/path/to/libcef.so`).

 One can also modify the ELF files using these commands before running their CefGlue application for CEF to load correctly:
 ````bash